tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-dealing-with-the-column-name.md

 SELECT  BookName + ', ' AS [text()]
 ```

 Once you make the change, the error will disappear.
-My suspicion is that some code formatting tool made it uppercase, perhaps the programmer copied and pasted it into some window and then packaged the output&#8230;I will have to follow up on that one
+My suspicion is that some code formatting tool made it uppercase, perhaps the programmer copied and pasted it into some window and then packaged the output…I will have to follow up on that one

 If you are interested what that function is used for, take a look at [Concatenate Values From Multiple Rows Into One Column][1]